 In the opinion of management, all adjustments considered necessary for a fair statement of financial results have been made.
 Such adjustments consist of only those of a normal recurring nature.
-Operating results for the three months ended November 30, 2020 are not necessarily indicative of the results that may be expected for the entire fiscal year ending August 31, 2021.
+Operating results for the three and six months ended February 28, 2021 are not necessarily indicative of the results that may be expected for the entire fiscal year ending August 31, 2021.
 The COVID-19 pandemic has negatively impacted, and is likely to continue to negatively impact, the global economy.
-The Company's operating results and financial position will be subject to the general economic conditions created by the pandemic, and the timing and extent to which the pandemic will ultimately impact the Company's business will depend on future developments, including the timing and effectiveness of vaccines in minimizing its negative effects on macroeconomic conditions, which still remain uncertain.
+The Company's operating results and financial position will be subject to the general economic conditions created by the pandemic, and the timing and extent to which the pandemic will ultimately impact the Company's business will depend on future developments, including the distribution and effectiveness of vaccines and therapeutics in minimizing its negative effects on macroeconomic conditions, which still remain uncertain.